ilosvideos/api-docs/source/includes/_webhooks.md

 }
 ```

-Since video recording and uploading is an asynchronous task, you can give us a webook URL that we will call once a video is uploaded to ilos.
+Since video recording and uploading is an asynchronous task, you can give us a webook URL that we will call once a video is uploaded to VidGrid.

 You can set the webhook URL endpoint with the `video_endpoint` parameter in both the [Recording API](#recording-api) and [Uploading API](#uploading-api).

-You can view logs for calls to your endpoint under [integration settings](https://app.ilosvideos.com/integrations) in your ilos account.
+You can view logs for calls to your endpoint under [integration settings](https://app.vidgrid.com/integrations) in your VidGrid account.

 ### Webhook Response Body